DubheSuiContractsAddress System

 Multi-chain support

-ensure_origin is designed to support transactions relayed from EVM and Solana chains via Dubhe Channel (the Dubhe bridge relay service, currently under development).
-When a cross-chain transaction is received, ensure_origin automatically returns the original EVM or Solana address string instead of the Sui address, keeping user namespace isolation intact across chains.
+ensure_origin is designed to support transactions relayed from EVM and Solana chains via Dubhe Channel (under development).
+When a cross-chain transaction is received, ensure_origin automatically returns the original EVM or Solana address string instead of the Sui address, keeping caller identity consistent across chains.

-For native Sui DApps this is transparent — ensure_origin behaves exactly like a typed ctx.sender().
+For native Sui DApps this is transparent — ensure_origin behaves exactly like a typed ctx.sender() that returns a String.

 Testing